 When do we arrive and depart the program?

 Students arrive the Sunday prior to the first class date and depart the Saturday following the Emergence performance.
 Transportation from the airport to the residence halls is each student’s responsibility.
-Taxi and discount shuttle services are available from the airport to Sandburg Halls.
-A representative from Milwaukee Ballet will be available to greet students at baggage claim area #4 on Sunday, June 18, 2017 (6-week students) and Sunday, July 9, 2017 (3-week students) from 10:00am-4:00pm with a Milwaukee Ballet sign.
-The representative can help coordinate ride sharing.
-Milwaukee’s Mitchell International Airport is located south of downtown Milwaukee and is approximately 15 miles south of University of Wisconsin-Milwaukee’s Sandburg Halls.
+Taxi and discount shuttle services are available from the airport to program housing, if available.
 Mitchell Airport is neither large nor complicated and can be easily navigated by the most novice travelers.
-The chaperone staff will assist students in coordinating rides to the airport on Saturday, July 29.
+The chaperone staff will assist students in coordinating rides to the airport on Saturday, August 1.
 Elm Grove Travel Service is proud to be the Milwaukee Ballet’s Summer Program travel agency.
 The lowest airfare discounts are available by calling the toll free number 1.800.782.7073.
 Identify yourself as a Milwaukee Ballet summer student or family member.

 What do students do on the evenings and weekends?

-All students are invited to attend optional ballet class Saturday mornings.
 Resident and non-resident students are welcome to participate in all extracurricular activities.
 During the week, the chaperone staff will plan complimentary activities at or near the residence halls including walks to the beach, movie nights, and volleyball games.
-Each Saturday, more extensive excursions to theme parks, water parks, museums, and sporting events will be planned.
+Each weekend, more extensive excursions to theme parks, water parks, museums, and sporting events will be planned.
 Specific cost and schedule information for the excursions will be available in late spring.

 What are the behavior expectations for students?

-Students are expected to conduct themselves in the highest standards at the residence halls, UWM campus, studios, bus shuttle, and throughout the city.
+Students are expected to conduct themselves in the highest standards at the housing accommodations, studios, transportation shuttle, and throughout the city.
 Inappropriate actions or language will NOT be tolerated.
 Students are also expected to attend ALL classes and rehearsals unless illness or injury prevents them from doing so.
-Violation of rules of Milwaukee Ballet, UWM, University Housing or any laws of the State of Wisconsin may result in immediate dismissal from the program with no tuition or housing refund.
+Violation of rules of Milwaukee Ballet, arranged Housing, or any laws of the State of Wisconsin may result in immediate dismissal from the program with no tuition or housing refund.
 Underage drinking, smoking, or the use of illegal substances will not be tolerated at any time or in any place.

 Is medical care offered?